turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 As you can see Cypress is running our test and opening the application in the Cypress UI for us to see the results.
 It looks like our test is also running the fetch call to get the ideas and display them on the page.
 But before we go on with writing tests for our GET request, let's first go back to our user flow and see what else we need to test.
 Based on the user flow, we want to make sure the dashboard has a title, a form to add a new idea, and a list of ideas.
-Let's add our first `it` block test to make sure that the title is displayed on the page.Cypress helps us here by ensuring that our React application is rendering the correct content to the DOM for our end users.
+Let's add our first `it` block test to make sure that the title is displayed on the page.
+Cypress helps us here by ensuring that our React application is rendering the correct content to the DOM for our end users.

 Here is the code for the test:
 ```js